All You Need to Know About Gulhane Park in Istanbul

 All you need to know about Gulhane Park in Istanbul

-If you’ve ever been to Istanbul, you’ve probably been to Gulhane Park, a historical urban park located in the Eminönü district.
-The Park is situated on the grounds of the Topkapi Palace and boasts one of the grander palace gates at the south entrance.
+If you’ve visited Istanbul, you’ve likely strolled through Gülhane Park, a historical urban park situated in the Eminönü district.
+The park is uniquely positioned on the outer grounds of Topkapı Palace, and its southern entrance features one of the palace’s most impressive gates.

 Gulhane Park History